Vulnerable families across the world are at risk from the coronavirus pandemic

 - In Syria, CARE is monitoring the risks the outbreak poses to displaced populations and supporting a consortium of humanitarian actors on information, education and communication efforts.

 Restrictions on travel, bans on large gatherings, school closures, and other government-imposed measures mean that some of our ongoing programmes are being partially suspended.
-We are currently working on preparing and enacting contingency plans for our programming and discussing such plans with our funding partners.
+Where possible we are adapting ongoing programmes to the new situation.

-As of 17 March 2020, the CARE International UK office in London has closed.
-All staff are working remotely and CARE International UK operations are continuing as normal.
+In the UK, the CARE International office in London has been closed since 17 March 2020.
+Staff are working remotely and operations are continuing as normal as far as possible.